Global Solutions for Two-Phase Complex Fluids with Quadratic Anchoring in Soft Matter Physics: Global existence of weak solutions

 It is clear that the third to the fifth terms on the left-hand side in \eqref{E:g_z:3} are non-negative (cf. \eqref{F2:pos} and \eqref{gamma:term}).
 Concerning the right-hand side, it is easily seen from \eqref{E:g_z:1} and \eqref{E:g_z:2} that

 Besides, we observe that

-It is important to notice that the first term, which is troublesome due to the product of the two terms with double derivatives on $\phi^\gamma$, is rewritten as a positive term and a lower order term in terms of derivative acting on $\phi^\gamma$.
-Let $n=3$.
+It is important to notice that the first term, which is troublesome due to the product of the two terms with double derivatives on $\phi^\gamma$, is rewritten as a positive term and a lower order term in terms of derivative acting on $\phi^\gamma$. { In this step, the periodic boundary conditions plays a crucial role to avoid boundary integral terms.} Let $n=3$.
 By \eqref{GN} and \eqref{E:g_z:1}, we find

 Thus, we end up with

 Let $n=2$.
 It is clear that \eqref{E:g_z:4} holds in this case as well.
 On the other hand, by exploiting \eqref{LADY} and \eqref{E:g_z:1}, we also have

 As a consequence, for a general $\varrho<1$ and $\gamma \in (0,\gamma_0)$, we deduce that